Lily Rabe: 2011–present

 Rabe appeared at the Golden Theatre in the Broadway play Seminar by Theresa Rebeck.
 Directed by Sam Gold, the cast included Alan Rickman, Jerry O'Connell, Hamish Linklater and Hettienne Park.
 It opened on November 20, 2011 and closed May 6, 2012.
 In May 2012, it was announced that Rabe would play actress Mary Pickford in The First, a film based on the book Pickford: The Woman Who Made Hollywood by Eileen Whitfield.
 She finished work in the Public Theater's production of As You Like It, part of the 50th Season of Shakespeare in the Park at the Delacorte Theatre.
 She played Rosalind in the production that opened on June 11, 2012, and closed on June 30, 2012.
 In October 2012, it was announced that Rabe would appear in We're Just Married, a film written by her father and directed by Rodrigo Garcia.
 Rabe was also a producer on the film.
 In May 2013, she made her Los Angeles stage debut in Miss Julie by August Strindberg, adapted and directed by Neil LaBute.
 In September 2013, she was cast as Commander Lyme in The Hunger Games: Mockingjay – Part 1 and The Hunger Games: Mockingjay – Part 2, the final two installments of The Hunger Games film series, based on the novels by Suzanne Collins.
 She was later replaced in the films by Gwendoline Christie due to a scheduling conflict.

 On February 14, it was announced that Rabe would appear in Much Ado About Nothing as part of the 2014 Shakespeare in the Park season.
 The production began on June 3 and ran to July 6.
 In 2014, she appeared in Pawn Sacrifice, a film biopic about chess player Bobby Fischer, playing Fischer's sister Joan Targ.
 On February 24, it was announced that Rabe would appear with Thomas Jane and Jessica Alba in horror film The Veil.
 It was released on January 19, 2016, through video on demand, prior to home-media release on February 2, 2016.
 That day, it was announced that Rabe would star in The Visitors, a drama pilot for ABC.
 The pilot was later changed to The Whispers and was officially picked up by ABC in May 2014.
 The series premiered on June 1, 2015 and was subsequently cancelled on October 19, 2015 after one season.
 In May 2016, Rabe was cast in Golden Exits directed by Alex Ross Perry.

 In August 2021, Rabe starred in the tenth season of American Horror Story, as Doris Gardner in the first half of the season, and as Amelia Earhart in the second.
 It was her first time as part of the main cast since Roanoke.

 Personal life

 In December 2016, it was reported that Rabe was expecting her first child with boyfriend Hamish Linklater.
-She gave birth to a girl in March 2017.
+She gave birth to a girl in 2017.
 In June 2020, they had their second daughter.
 In September 2021, Rabe announced her third pregnancy with Linklater.
-She gave birth to a son in June 2022.
+She gave birth to a son in 2022.